Peak to Peak Highway Highlights

 • These towns are situated in the middle of what once was called "the richest square mile on earth."
 Today, Central City and Black Hawk offer bright lights and the winning sounds of bells and laughter in the several bustling casinos.
 Enjoy the fast pace of the craps tables, the intensity and concentration of blackjack or the chance to win big on the slots.
 The two former mining towns are also home to a multitude of legendary tales (most are true), and folks of all ages can experience the lifestyle of more than 100 years ago.

-The History: The Central City Opera House is a Victorian-era jewel surrounded by rugged country.
+History Along the Peak to Peak Highway: The Central City Opera House is a Victorian-era jewel surrounded by rugged country.
 Along the way, make a stop to see the historic and still functioning Moffat Tunnel, used for trains.
 You can also detour to the ghost towns of Hesse and Apex.

 Distance: 55 miles